redhat-cip/dci-rhel-agent/README.md

 | local_repo_ip | True | IP | TO WRITE |

+### Red Hat Certification: How to skip its execution

+Some users might want to skip the certification tests suite.
+This can be done via the settings file by adding `dci_rhel_agent_cert: false` to `settings.yml` file.

 ## Usage

 To run the agent, one needs to run `systemctl start dci-rhel-agent`